ddan9/webchat/README.md

 #### Features:

-- This project is in active development.
-Nope
+- This project is in active development (no)
+- Fully standalone
 - You can use it as primary engine to build your own app
 - Basically ready to use
 - Stack: js, html, css, php, json, noSQL